liyongkang123/liyongkang123.github.io/content/authors/admin/_index.md

 education:
   courses:
     - course: PhD in Artificial Intelligence
-      institution: the University of Amsterdam
+      institution: The University of Amsterdam
       year: 2023~Now
     - course: MEng in Electronic Science and Technology
       institution:  Southern University of Science and Technology